 The business of the Company requires ongoing capital maintenance.
 Moreover, opportunities may arise for capital upgrades providing returns or cost savings that may not be realized in the immediate future but, rather, over several years.
+As vehicle technology advances and market needs change, the capital intensity of the industry is changing, requiring expenditures in excess of historical capital maintenance levels.
 To the extent that capital expenditures are in excess of amounts budgeted, the amounts of cash available for distribution may decrease.